zabealbe/PureAir/README.md

 ## Database

-MongoDB is our database, flexible enough and optimized for our needs is able to manage well GeoJSON data with its [2dsphere geospatial index](https://docs.mongodb.com/manual/core/2dsphere/)
+MongoDB is our database, flexible enough and optimized for our needs is able to perform fast GeoJSON data queries using its [2dsphere geospatial index](https://docs.mongodb.com/manual/core/2dsphere/)

 For testing purposes we created a [populator](Database/populate/populate.py) script to create, fill and index the database.